Kuala Lumpur to Delhi By Air freight, Container ship or Road

 Kuala Lumpur to Delhi by Air freight

 The quickest way to get from Kuala Lumpur to Delhi by plane will take about 5h 30m and departs from Kuala Lumpur International Airport (KUL) and arrives into Indira Gandhi International Airport (DEL).
-There are flights departing 2-4 times a day on this route.
-Batik Air Malaysia is one of the carriers that operates regular services on this route with flights departing every 1-2 days.
+There are flights departing every few hours on this route.
+Batik Air Malaysia is one of the carriers that operates regular services on this route with flights departing daily.

 Quickest air route